 You won’t be surprised to learn that the PeopleForBikes team is comprised of bike enthusiasts who love to ride scenic roads, explore mountain trails and venture into the backcountry.
 It also shouldn’t come as a surprise that our love of bikes goes hand in hand with a passion for the outdoors.
-Our commitment to increasing the number of places to ride bikes that are safe and fun includes a dedication to protecting and conserving the beautiful landscapes of our national parks, forests, waters and other lands.
+Our commitment to increasing the number of safe and fun places to ride bikes includes a dedication to protecting and conserving the beautiful landscapes of our national parks, forests, waters and other lands.

 We’re excited to see a robust group of bills that are so close to the finish line, especially since it has taken many years of hard work to push these bills through the legislative process.
-Below, we’ve put together a list of public lands policies that we hope to see passed by the end of the year.
-We invite you to join us in supporting these bills.
+Below, we’ve put together a list of public lands policies that we hope to see passed.

 Recreation Not Red Tape